Roohi2204/YOLOv8-RealTime-Webcam-Detector/README.md

 pip install -r requirements.txt

-Running the Detector
-Ensure a webcam is connected and accessible by your system.
+Running the Detector.Ensure a webcam is connected and accessible by your system.

 **Run the main script:**